 Ellis Carr of Momentus Capital Named to the Washington Business Journal’s “Power 100” List for 2023

-OCTOBER 17, 2023 (Arlington, VA/San Diego, CA) – Ellis Carr, the president and CEO of Capital Impact Partners and CDC Small Business Finance, part of the Momentus Capital branded family of companies, has been named to the Washington Business Journal’s annual Power 100 list.
+OCTOBER 17, 2023 (Arlington, VA/San Diego, CA) – Ellis Carr, the president and CEO of Capital Impact Partners and CDC Small Business Finance, part of the Momentus Capital branded family of organizations, has been named to the Washington Business Journal’s annual Power 100 list.

 “We assembled our annual Power 100 list of the most influential business leaders with the pending revival of Greater Washington top of mind,” wrote Washington Business Journal Editor-in-Chief Douglas Fruehling.
 “Who has the courage to stand up and discuss our problems without holding back?
 Who has the leadership skills — and, sometimes, the dollars — to make a difference?
 Who can we count on?”